lpil/trail/README.md

 - Sidekiq (unreliable, the throughput is not needed)
 - Redis (the aim is to write fast code rather than to use caching as a band-aid over slow code)
-- Large amounts of front-end code or a framework (slows page load, error prone, expensive to develop for a small team, reduces device compatibility)
+- Large amounts of front-end code (slows page load, error prone, expensive to develop for a small team, reduces device compatibility)